saemitang/saemi-school/README.md

 # Saemi School
-An API implementation example using Node.js, MySQL and Docker
+An API implementation example using Node.js, MySQL and Docker.

 ## Running
 The project uses Docker Compose to run the following Docker containers,